Steward and the Master

 Stewardship isn’t a subcategory of the Christian life.
 Stewardship is the Christian life.
 For what is stewardship but that God has entrusted to us life, time, talents, money, possessions, family, and his grace?
 In each case he evaluates how we regard and what we do with what he’s entrusted to us.

 The word “stewardship” has fallen on hard times.
 To many it’s an old word, dusty and crusty, no longer cutting edge, no longer relevant to the day in which we live.
 To some it’s a religious cliché used to make fund-raising sound spiritual.
 It conjures up images of large red thermometers on church platforms, measuring how far we are from paying off the mortgage.

-Because of these bland associations, I was tempted not to use the word “stewardship” in this book.
+Because of these bland associations, I was tempted not to use the word “stewardship” in my book Money, Possessions, and Eternity.
 But it’s such a good word, both biblically and historically, that it deserves resuscitation rather than burial.

 “A steward is someone entrusted with another’s wealth or property and charged with the responsibility of managing it in the owner’s best interest.”
 1

 The steward is entrusted by the owner with sufficient resources and the authority to carry out his designated responsibilities.
 Scripture tells us that God delegated to us authority over all his creation (Gen. 1:28).
 “You made him [man] ruler of the works of your hand; you put everything under his feet: all flocks and herds, and beasts of the field” (Ps.
 8:6-7).

 God expects us to use all the resources he gives us to best carry out our responsibilities.
 A steward’s primary goal is to be found faithful by his master as he uses those resources to accomplish the tasks delegated to him (1 Cor.
 4:2).